RubykoAlex/T-spline-android-viewer/README.md

 1. "Show demo" button: displays hard coded T-spline model

 2. "File name" field: here the file name you want to load have to be specified.
-It should be one of the files from assets/rhino     folder (you do not need to write .tsm at the end of the file name)
+It should be one of the files from assets/rhino     folder (you do not need to write ".tsm" at the end of the file name)

 3. "Load model" button: loads and displays the model specified in the  "File name" field